When Someone Goes Missing.......What to do next!

 If the missing person is a child request that your child's name and identifying information be immediately entered into the National Crime Information Center (NCIC) Missing Person File.
 After you have reported your child missing to law enforcement, call the National Center for Missing & Exploited Children, NCMEC on their toll-free telephone number:

 1-800-THE-LOST (1-800-843-5678).
-Or you can use Live Hotline to talk to NCMEC through our web site.
+Or you can use Live Hotline to talk to NCMEC.

 Dos and Don’ts